slateci/slate-kubespray-alpha/README.md

 4. Now deploy the keepalived-cloud-provider services by creating everything within the keepalived-cloud-provider directory. `kubectl create -f keepalived-cloud-provider/*`.

 5. The keepalived-vip pods will continue to crash until a service is configured that consumes an IP from the pool.
-This can be done by updating a service such as `kubernetes-dashboard` or deploying some other small service with `spec.type: LoadBalanacer` configured.
+This can be done by updating a service such as `kubernetes-dashboard` or deploying some other small service with `spec.type: LoadBalancer` configured.